A liturgical resource of the Catholic Archdiocese of Melbourne

 Points of interest and Catholic lore

-• According to the law of Israel, if a person had more than they needed, there was a requirement to share the excess with those who did not have enough.
+• According to the law of Israel, if people had more than they needed, then they were required to share the excess with those who did not have enough.
 The goods of the earth belong to all.

-• The Acts of the Apostles indicates that the early church members shared their wealth so that each would have what they needed (Acts 2:44–45).
+• According to the Acts of the Apostles, the early church members shared their wealth so that all members would have what they needed (Acts 2:44–45).

 • St John Chrysostom wrote, ‘Not to enable the poor to share in our goods is to steal from them and deprive them of life.
 The goods we possess are not ours but theirs.’